TheJambo/awesome-testing/README.md

 ### Useful References
 - [The Original](https://github.com/sindresorhus/awesome) - The awesome list of awesome lists.
+- [Learn to Code](https://github.com/karlhorky/learn-to-program) - Learning to code, for those looking to make the move to automation
 - [Application Security](https://github.com/paragonie/awesome-appsec) - Incredibly extensive, but you'll find something to fit the bill.
 - [Selenium](https://github.com/christian-bromann/awesome-selenium) - Better than searching Google if you know what you want.
 - [Security](https://github.com/sbilly/awesome-security) - This is mostly focused on Infrastructure, but if you're testing a series of systems, this is very useful.